Washington Irving: Memorials

 The village of Dearman, New York, changed its name to "Irvington" in 1854 to honor Washington Irving, who was living in nearby Sunnyside, which is preserved as a museum.
 Influential residents of the village prevailed upon the Hudson River Railroad, which had reached the village by 1849, to change the name of the train station to "Irvington", and the village incorporated as Irvington on April 16, 1872.

 The town of Knickerbocker, Texas, was founded by two of Irving's nephews, who named it in honor of their uncle's literary pseudonym.
 The city of Irving, Texas, states that it is named for Washington Irving.
 Irvington, New Jersey is also named after Irving.
 It was incorporated on March 27, 1874, from parts of Clinton Township (Clinton Township is now part of Newark, New Jersey since 1902).
 Irving Street in San Francisco is named after him.

 The Irving Park neighborhood in Chicago are named for him as well, though the original name of the subdivision was Irvington and then later Irving Park before annexation to Chicago.
 The major Chicago thoroughfare Illinois Route 19 is also named Irving Park Road.
 Gibbons Memorial Park, located in Honesdale, Pennsylvania, is located on Irving Cliff, which was named after him.
 The Irvington neighborhood in Indianapolis is also one of the many communities named after him.

 Irving College (1838–1890) in Irving College, Tennessee, was named for Irving.
 There is also a statue of Irving in Granada, Spain.
 The Village of North Tarrytown, New York, changed its name to Sleepy Hollow in 1996 to honor Washington Irving and capitalize on the popularity of the story "The Legend Of Sleepy Hollow".

 Washington Irving Memorial Park and Arboretum, located in Bixby, Oklahoma, is named in honor of Washington Irving and features an amphitheater stage with a replica façade of his Sunnyside home.
 The home includes a statue of Irving seated on the porch of the home.
 Among the tributes to Irving are memorials to the victims of the Oklahoma City Bombing and the World Trade Center attacks, with a steel beam from the towers on display.
 The park is also the site of local community events, including the annual Bixby BBQ and Blues festival.

+In 1940, Washington Irving became the very first author to be honored on a U.S. postage stamp.
+(The 1-cent stamp was the first in the "American Authors" series, which also featured James Fenimore Cooper, Ralph Waldo Emerson, Louisa May Alcott, and Mark Twain.)